 CAPS, LIDS & PULL TABS.
 Put dry metal caps and lids in RECYCLE.
 Metal pull tabs, rings, plastic lids and caps go in LANDFILL.

 CARDBOARD BOXES.
 Take large boxes up to MOD Recycle Yard.
-Smaller boxes can go in RECYCLE if broken down & flat.
+Smaller boxes can go in a RECYCLE container if broken down & flat.
 Do not leave boxes outside the containers in trash enclosure!
 Leave room for your neighbors!

 CELLOPHANE.
 Cellophane bags and wrap go in LANLDFILL.
 (Cellophane crinkles and doesn’t stretch.)
 One exception: Envelopes with cellophane windows go in RECYCLE.